monkut/tmstiler/README.md

 ![Safecast Data 2014-10](https://lh5.googleusercontent.com/8Uj8wENmgpN0s59mmbKqwced4z2WaxcFGK-fRp3kXas=s259-p-no)

-Below is an excerpt of the https://github.com/monkut/safecasttiles project showing how the 'DjangoRasterTileLayerManager' class can be added in django for tile creation.
+Below is an excerpt of the [safecasttiles](https://github.com/monkut/safecasttiles) showing how the 'DjangoRasterTileLayerManager' class can be added in django for tile creation.

 NOTE:  'DjangoRasterTileLayerManager' requires pillow and django.  ('RasterTileManager' alone has no additional dependencies)